 aerospace engineering consortiums in history.

-technical staff within each Department.
+and to technical staff within each Department.
 They are encouraged to extrapolate from

-today’s cutting

-edge – defining what may be plausibly feasible in this futuristic environment.
+today’s cutting-edge technology – defining what may be plausibly feasible in this futuristic

-restrictions on composition.
+no restrictions on composition.
 Different skills, ages, genders, experiences, and even